zubinchopra/portaldocs/portal-sdk/templates/portalfx-forms-overview.md

 # Developing Forms

 The Azure SDK includes extensive support for displaying and managing user input.
-Forms are created using HTML templates, view models, and edit scopes.
-Developers can use standard HTML and **Knockout** to build their forms, in addition to the following items for which  the SDK framework includes support.
+Forms are created using `HTML` templates, `ViewModels`, and `EditScopes`.
+Developers can use standard `HTML` and **Knockout** to build forms, in addition to the following items for which  the SDK Framework includes support.

   * Labels
   * Validation, as in the following image